Merri/react-tabbordion/README.md

 }
 ```

-This hides native HTML input elements so that they remain accessible.
-The component also includes ARIA attributes.
-You
+This will hide the stateful input elements so that they remain accessible via keyboard on all browsers.

-can also add CSS-only (= JS disabled) support by using `:checked` in your stylesheets.
+You're welcome to steal the demo styles.

 ## Demo and Installation